 The default "mgmt" firewall policy allows inbound HTTPS access from all IP addresses.
 If you modified this default policy, or if you created your own firewall policy, you must associate the HTTPS protocol with that policy and enable access from the Cloud Manager host.

-On the Working Environments page, click Add environment.
+On the Working Environments page, click Discover and select ONTAP Cluster.

-On the ONTAP Cluster Details page, enter the cluster management IP address and the password for the admin user account.
+On the ONTAP Cluster Details page, enter the cluster management IP address, the password for the admin user account, and the location of the cluster.

 On the Details page, enter a name and description for the working environment, and then click Go.